desihub/desiutil/doc/desiInstall.rst

 --------------------

 The downloaded code is scanned to determine the build type.
-There are several possible build types that are *not* mutually exclusive.
+There are several possible build types that are mutually exclusive.
+They are derived in this order and the first matching method is used:

-plain
-    This is the default build type.
-With this build type, the downloaded code is simply copied to the final install directory. py
+py
     If a setup.py file is detected, :command:`desiInstall` will attempt to execute :command:`python setup.py install`.
 This build type can be suppressed with the